mogira/MP4Pythonista/README.md

     $ git clone https://github.com/mogira/MP4Pythonista.git MP4Pythonista

     !!IMPORTANT!!
     If this is your first time to use, then you must write the settings based on "settings.py.sample".
-So remove the '.sample' from "settings.py.sample" and edit this settings.
+    So copy "settings.py.sample" to "settings.py" and edit this settings.